 According to UK Finance, more than £208m was stolen from bank transfer fraud victims through bank transfer fraud in the first half of 2019.
-This can take place in a number of ways, and our experts in bank transfer scam law have represented in a variety of cases.
-Common bank transfer scams include:
+This can take place in many ways, and our experts in bank transfer scam law have represented various cases should you require assistance in a case.

 Lottery and Sweeps

-In these kinds of money transfer scams, the victim is notified that they have won a lottery or sweepstake and are asked to pay a fee in advance in order to receive the prize.
+In these kinds of money transfer scams, the victim is notified that they have won a lottery or sweepstake and are asked to pay a fee in advance to receive the prize.
 This is also one of the types of advance fee scams.
 The 419 scam is another example of bank transfer fraud that also falls under advance fee fraud.

 Charity Money Transfer Scam

 This type of bank transfer fraud refers to fraudsters who pose as a fake charity and contact unwitting victims, persuading them to transfer money into the non-existent charity’s bank account as a ‘donation’.